ambiental-ist/website/README.md

 # AmbientalIST website
-Website for AmbientalIST, made in Hugo.
+Website for AmbientalIST, made with the Hugo generator.

 **PULL REQUESTS ARE WELCOME!**